ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 ```
 Now we can start to see what we're looking at.
 The first byte of offset 12, and all of offsets 13, 14 and 15 contain 12 ASCII values for the letter 'A' (`0x41`).
 Offset 16 has the value 3 in it, 17 has 2, and 18 has 1.
 These are the variables from our code!
 Our `s`, `a`, `b` and `c`.
 These are values off the stack!

-If we don't specify arguments for our `printf` format string, `printf` will take values from the current stack pointer, and continue down the stack to satisfy subsequent requests.
+If we don't specify arguments for our `printf` format string, `printf` will take values from an offset from the current stack pointer, and continue down the stack to satisfy subsequent requests.

+> **Note**: The stack pointer is currently inside the `printf` stack frame when this starts to show values, and the offset is based on where `printf` expects to find the arguments.
+This is near the end of the `printf` stack frame, so leaks into the our program's stack frame, which is in the state it was before we called `printf`.
+This is important in our final example, but not generally necessary to know to exploit `printf`.

 As a side note, I built this executable as 32-bit so it shows things a bit more clearly than a 64-bit executable.
 Below is the output from a 32-bit and 64-bit executables showing hexadecimal integers (`%x`) and pointers (`%p`) to clarify.
 It shows the relevant offsets only, which have shifted from above with the addition of more local variables to handle the %p output, and also the change between the 64-bit and 32-bit executables: